 Advancing an effort to be faithful to Christ and to be relevant to the culture is fraught with challenges.
 External agencies, such as the Southern Association of Colleges and Schools (SACS), which accredits the College and the Seminary, and the Association of Theological Schools (ATS), which accredits the Seminary, must be satisfied.
 Formal agreements that have been made with outside entities must be handled carefully due to the contractual, financial, educational, and theological ramifications.
 Similarly, there are several internal factors affecting Erskine's ability to progress steadily in pursuit of its Christian academic mission.
 The most public of these is the current search for Erskine's 16th president.
-Even more important is the critical financial situation created by the interrelationship of admissions and financial aid, fundraising, and the complex budgeting mandated by a small school offering both undergraduate and graduate degrees.
+Even more important is the critical financial aid, fundraising, and the complex budgeting mandated by a small school offering both undergraduate and graduate degrees.